 August Is Cataract Awareness Month

-Cataracts are the clouding of the lens of the eye and are the leading cause of vision loss in people over the age of 55.
+Cataracts involve the clouding of the lens of the eye and are the leading cause of vision loss in people over the age of 55.
 More than half of people over the age of 65-years-old have some degree of cataract development, and more than half of people over the age of 80 either have a cataract or have had cataract surgery.

 Symptoms of cataracts include: